Comparative evaluation of training strategies using partially labelled datasets for segmentation of white matter hyperintensities and stroke lesions in FLAIR MRI: Introduction

+Rather than introducing another highly complex or task-specific architecture, the rationale of this study is to systematically evaluate practical, easy-to-implement, and conceptually simple, training strategies for the uniquely challenging partially labelled \acrshort{wmh} and \acrshort{isl} segmentation task.

+To this end, we only consider methods based on fully supervised U-Net training.
+Acceptable modifications to the standard training paradigm include: training multiple models (or segmentation heads); training in multiple stages; or modifications to the loss function which do not necessitate a change in training recipe.
+We do not evaluate any methods relying on non-standard-U-Net architectures or training paradigms, such as self-supervised or adversarial learning.

+The novelty of this work lies in our comprehensive comparison.
+By leveraging a large composite dataset, we establish a benchmark that guides future methodological choices for partially labelled \acrshort{wmh} and \acrshort{isl} segmentation.

-\begin{enumerate} \item We identify six techniques for utilising partially labelled data in training a deep learning model for medical image segmentation, and we evaluate them on the challenging task of simultaneous \acrshort{wmh} and \acrshort{isl} segmentation, where the classes are mutually exclusive, physiologically related, and visually confounding. \item We train and test our models across 12 datasets with full or partial labels, and evaluate performance on over 1000 \acrshort{mri} volumes, making this study one of the largest of its kind. \item We perform an extensive qualitative analysis, pointing out specific behaviours of the models relative to the ground truth, which is vital when working with composite data labelled according to a large number of different ground truth generation policies. \end{enumerate}
+\begin{enumerate} \item We address the literature gap by systematically comparing six techniques for handling partially labelled data, evaluating them on the clinically relevant and visually confounding task of simultaneous \acrshort{wmh} and \acrshort{isl} segmentation. \item We establish robust benchmarks by training and testing across 12 fully or partially labelled datasets, comprising over 2,000 MRI volumes, representing one of the most comprehensive evaluations of its kind. \item We perform an extensive qualitative analysis detailing the behaviour of our best model relative to variable ground truth generation policies, offering practical insights that go beyond purely quantitative evaluation. \end{enumerate}

+To additionally support further research on \acrshort{wmh} and \acrshort{isl} segmentation model analysis, in \ref{appendix A} we propose novel algorithms to perform robust region-of-interest (ROI)-based analysis, and we perform such analysis on our best model's predictions.